scriptism/My-Cookies-Website/README.md

 # 🍪 Confictionary Website

-A simple, static website that showcases popular sweet recipes and highlights the premium grains used in every cookie and confection.
+A simple, static website that showcases popular sweet and cookie recipes and highlights the premium grains used in every cookie and confection.

 ## 🧁 What You’ll Find